Having bad customer service in today’s consumer society is like having a car with no wheels—you are going nowhere.

 Online shoppers are expected to spend over $2.7 trillion globally in 2021.
-Ordering a product online and receiving it in the mail has become such a common theme in our society that it is hard to imagine that before 1994 it had never been done.
+Ordering a product online and receiving it in the mail had become such a common theme in our society that it is hard to imagine before 1994.

 E-commerce has come a long way over the years, and many consumers feel perfectly comfortable ordering almost anything online.
 However, we still have some complaints – mainly with returns.

 Consumers realize this isn’t a perfect world, and sometimes the product they purchased may be defective or damaged in transport.
-However, they expect that the company responsible for the mistake make good on their purchase promise and refund, repair, or replace the product without any hassle.
+However, they expect that the company responsible for the mistake will make their purchase promise and refund, repair, or replace the product without any hassle.